-Our friend Rita had a Scooby Doo-themed birthday party for her 4-year-old son recently, and I jumped right in to help with party details.
+A friend of ours had a Scooby Doo-themed birthday party for her 4-year-old son recently, and I jumped right in to help with party details.
 Kids’ parties are so fun to plan, and I love Scooby Doo, so it was easy to find inspiration.
-I thought I’d share the details of what we did for the party with you in case you are also looking for Scooby Doo birthday party ideas!
+I thought I’d share the details of what we did for the party with you in case you are also looking for Scooby Doo birthday party ideas.

 First up was the invitation.
-I made a fun, folding invitation that looks like Scooby’s face on the front, and opens up to a Mystery Machine-inspired insert with party details.
+These were part of a big set of Scooby Doo Party Printables we found on Etsy.
+This fun, folding invitation looks like Scooby’s face on the front, and opens up to a Mystery Machine-inspired insert with party details.
 I just love how the ears pop up, don’t you?
 The envelopes were sealed with a sticker of Scooby’s dog tag, which is something that shows up throughout the whole party.

 And remember those fleece messenger bags I told you about a few days ago?
 I ended up making eight of them.
 I just love how they came out, and the collars and tags crack me up every time I see them.

 Speaking of mysteries, we set up a mystery hunt game for the kids.
 Scooby had been taken, and they had to find him!
 Fortunately, there was a clue that led them to another, and another, until they finally found a giant inflatable Scooby Doo in the garage.
-I wrote the clues on giant paw print cards.
+I wrote the clues on giant paw print cards from the printables set.
 Oh my goodness, watching those kids run around the house with their magnifying glasses was hysterical.